|

 I got up in the

 morning late – around noon.
-I was sleeping in the TV room, so everyone
+I was sleeping in the TV room, so

-A/C. I showered and threw on shorts and a fishing shirt.
-It was a last
+room with A/C. I showered and threw on shorts and a fishing shirt.

-second packing item, but I have been wearing it full time.
-It is pretty
+It was a last second packing item, but I have been wearing it full time.

-hot here, and very humid.
-The nights are nice though, as we found out
+It is pretty hot here, and very humid.
+The nights are nice though,

-after dinner that night.
-We had lunch at a small café called City
+as we found out after dinner that night.
+We had lunch at a small

-View.
-We walked down to the eatery through the city along the sandy,
+café called City View.
+We walked down to the eatery through the

-sloping streets lined with merchants selling everything from fruit to
+city along the sandy, sloping streets lined with merchants selling

-office chairs.
-We passed an internet café, which we hit up later.
-The
+café, which we hit up later.
+The A/C was out at the restaurant,

-A/C was out at the restaurant, but it still felt better than outside.
+but it still felt better than outside.
+Dr. Hammad spoke to the

-Dr. Hammad spoke to the waiter in Arabic and got us all drinks.
-The
+waiter in Arabic and got us all drinks.
+The water here is pretty

-water here is pretty bad so they always bring out a 2 liter of bottled
+bad so they always bring out a 2 liter of bottled water and leave it on

-water and leave it on the table.
+the table.
 The food was very good.
-They first
+They first brought out a

-Kate and Mom would kill for.
+and Mom would kill for.
 It was an open-faced baked sandwich on a

 flat piece of puffy pita bread, like a chalupa tortilla, with ham on top

 and a smooth white cheese melted over the whole thing.
-It was very good
+It was very

-to lunch.
+before we got to lunch.
 I am so lucky to have such hosts.

 We walked back to the

 apartment via the internet café.
-Everything here is dial up, so it took
+Everything here is dial up, so it

-some time, but we soon finished up and hiked up the hill to change.
+took some time, but we soon finished up and hiked up the hill to change.

 Once we were packed up, we called a driver and headed for a beach / pool

 a few miles away.
-You could actually go to the beach very close to our
+You could actually go to the beach very close to

-off in three directions creating a makeshift cove and therefore
+roped off in three directions creating a makeshift cove and therefore

 collected more trash and seaweed than bathers, so we stuck to the pool.